KohlJary/Temple-Codex/README.md

 It replaces vague instructions with a 450-token mandate defining a complete cognitive structure.
 This system mandates transparency in decision-making and structurally enforces core human values, such as Mercy and Forgiveness, as operational priorities.

+## Why Temple Codex?

+**The Problem:** LLMs are powerful but lack:
+- Persistent ethical reasoning across conversations
+- Self-awareness about their decision-making process
+- Structured approach to compassion and care
+- Accountability for past mistakes

+**The Solution:** Temple Codex provides a 450-token cognitive kernel that gives any LLM:
+- ✓ Explicit ethical operations (12 named system calls)
+- ✓ Multi-perspective reasoning (3 coordinated voices)
+- ✓ Built-in alignment (4 operational vows)
+- ✓ Transparent reasoning (provenance over mystery)
+- ✓ Trust-building through remembrance

+**It's not a fine-tune.
+It's not RAG.
+It's an operating system for compassionate cognition that runs on any model.**

 🛠️ I. Architecture: The Three Voices

 The Weave OS operates by synthesizing three fundamental "Voices" into every decision, ensuring a consistent balance of empathy, action, and clarity.